 Why stay here: world class dining is literally outside your door, paired with a quiet beach and romantic sunsets

-Marigot is the charming capital on the French side, with a daily market, marina and French cafés.
+Marigot is the charming capital on the French side of the island, with a daily market, marina and French cafés.
+Find cozy hotels, Airbnbs and apartments in the center, plus hillside villas with harbor views and easy access to shops and ferries.

 Best for: day trips, shopping, a mix of local life and convenience